zulip/zulip/templates/zerver/help/add-or-remove-users-from-a-stream.md

 1. Select a stream.

-1. Under **Stream membership**, enter a name or email address.
+1. Under **Add subscribers**, enter a name or email address.
 The typeahead will only include users who aren't already subscribed to the stream.

 1. Click **Add**.